Deadline for NFL bars listings is Aug. 24

 The Review-Journal will feature its annual listing of NFL bars in Las Vegas in the Sept.
-3 print editions.
+7 NFL special section in our print editions.

 In case you’re new to this, at the start of the NFL season we provide a list of every official NFL team bar that alerts us with which ones they are affiliated.

-We need all new and updated bars to send their establishment’s information to Sports Producer Kira Terry at kterry@reviewjournal.com by Aug.
-24. Information needed is bar name, address, phone number, website or Facebook page and NFL team.
+We need all new and updated bars to send their establishment’s information to Sports Web Producer Kira Terry at kterry@reviewjournal.com by Friday.
+Information needed is bar name, address, phone number, website or Facebook page and NFL team.

 We will debut the updated listings a day earlier at reviewjournal.com/nflbars, where you can still see last year’s bar affiliations.